 Abnormal results can be a sign of infection in the genital tract.
 These infections can include gonorrhea or chlamydia.

-Fainting (caused by stimulation of the vagal nerve) occasionally occurs when the swab is introduced into the urethra.
+Fainting may occur when the swab is introduced into the urethra.
+This is due to stimulation of the vagus nerve.
 Other risks include infection or bleeding.

 Culture of urethral discharge; Genital exudate culture; Culture - genital discharge or exudate